mmbman/Katagiri/1981-11-22-Blue-Cliff-Record-Case-25-Talk-2.md

 **Same person**: So it’s not your whole mind screaming.

 **Katagiri**: Not the whole mind, no; just a part of my mind.
-As a whole, all I have to do is to kill my life, or to give life.
+As a whole, all I have to do is to kill my life or to give life.
 Do you understand?
 To give life in the light of a flashing light.
 So *[unintelligible]*.
 But life is going, so get up, and wash your face.
-If you feel sleepy, pour cold water on yourself.
-Sometimes I don’t like it – but, just do it.
+If you feel sleepy, pour cold water on yourself. *[He laughs.]* Sometimes I don’t like it – but, just do it.
 From moment to moment, that’s all.
 Is that okay?

 **Same person**: I was thinking that, when I was sick for a couple weeks, or other people I have seen, some part resists very much, you know?
 Sickness, or getting up, or anything.
 But another part doesn’t seem to care either way, it’s just always the same.
 Just calm; you used the term calm or quiet.
 And I’ve experienced that, and I’ve seen that with some people.
 For example, I worked a bit with the Indian people in Alaska.
 In their tradition they had no religion, they were just hunters and fishermen.
 And when I got there there was lots of trouble: no work for the men, and there was pain, and not enough food.
 But one thing that was striking was, I came from Berkeley California, and one big difference was these people were as unhappy as people I’d left in the cities, but they didn’t seem to be as upset.
 I mean they were unhappy, but they were much calmer.
 I don’t know how to explain it exactly.